 - Nav – minimizes the keyboard and displays one row with keys used to navigate the operating system: Tab, Enter, Space, Up, Down, etc.

-The on-screen keyboard is an alternative to using a physical keyboard to type on a computer.
-If a user suffers from wrist problems or other factors that keep them from typing normally, this may be an answer to be able to continue typing.
-It is also a good fix if you do not have a functional keyboard hooked up to your machine.
-For other tutorials about tools which ease the access to your computer, check the recommendations below.
+The On-Screen Keyboard is an alternative to using a physical keyboard to type on a computer.
+If a user suffers from wrist problems or other factors that keep him or her from typing normally, this may be an option to be able to continue typing.
+It’s also a good fix if you don’t have a functional keyboard hooked up to your machine.
+For other tutorials about tools that ease access to your Windows 10 or Windows 11 computer, check the recommendations below.